erikxcore/whattimeisit/README.md

 For development Live Reload is implemented by the gulp task 'gulp webserver', however, if you run the 'gulp watch' or 'gulp watch:babel' tasks your source directories will be watched accordingly, as well.<br />
 If you add a new directory, a new watch task will need to be generated.
 CSS/SCSS/JS/IMG/HTML(pages) folders are watched currently.<br />
-Two 'methodologies' are supported - either using ES6+SASS or using regular CSS/JS files.
+Two 'methodologies' are supported - either using ES6+SASS+PUG or using regular CSS/JS files.
 SASS is incorporated with the regular tasks if desired, however, browserify is only implemented for the ES6 code.
+Using PUG is optional.
 <br/>
 <br/>
 If you'd like to use another grid system or CSS framework feel free to just run: